 Your body needs cholesterol to work properly.
 But extra cholesterol in your blood causes deposits to build up on the inside walls of your blood vessels.
 This buildup is called plaque.
-It narrows your arteries and reduces or stops blood flow.
-This can lead to heart attack, stroke, or narrowed arteries elsewhere in your body.
+It narrows your arteries and can reduce or stop blood flow.
+This can lead to heart attack, stroke, and narrowing of the arteries elsewhere in your body.

 Statins are thought to be the best drugs to use for people who need medicines to lower their cholesterol.

 Hyperlipidemia - drug treatment; Hardening of the arteries - statin

 Statins reduce your risk of heart disease, stroke, and other related problems.
 They do this by lowering your LDL (bad) cholesterol.

 Most of the time you will need to take this medicine for the rest of your life.
 In some cases, changing your lifestyle and losing extra weight may allow you to stop taking this medicine.

 Having low LDL and total cholesterol reduces your risk of heart disease.
 But not everyone needs to take statins to lower cholesterol.

 Your health care provider will decide on your treatment based on:

 - Your total, HDL (good), and LDL (bad) cholesterol levels